tymonhuchla/srgan-pytorch/README.md

 generating fake faces that are not recognizable from real ones. **GANs** applications don't stop on merely generating data, **pix2pix** and **CycleGAN** are performing incredibly at image translation tasks.

 Recently I've came across <a href='https://arxiv.org/pdf/1609.04802.pdf'>this</a> paper.
-It describes a architecture called **SRGAN** which is able to perform super-resolution
-, meaning they can increase resolution of a given low-resolution image.
+It describes a architecture called **SRGAN** which is able to perform super-resolution, meaning it can increase resolution of a given low-resolution image.

 # Implementation